Blinko

 Blinko Local

 You launched a digital stamp card.
-The first month was great — followers piled in, customers got excited about earning their free drink, your dashboard lit up.
-Month two was solid.
-Then around day 90 the line on your chart starts bending in a way you didn't expect: redemptions slow, check-ins drop, and the same followers who were enthusiastic in week three quietly stop showing up.
+Month one?
+Brilliant — new customers rolled in, customers buzzed about earning their free drink, your dashboard looked alive.
+Month two held steady.
+Then somewhere around day 90 the chart bends in a way you didn't plan for: redemptions slow, check-ins drop, and the same customers who were fired up in week three quietly vanish.

-This isn't a problem with your loyalty program.
-It's a predictable customer-psychology curve that hits every stamp card on the market — paper or digital — and the businesses that win are the ones that have a plan for what happens after the initial novelty wears off.
+It's not a broken loyalty program.
+It's a predictable customer-psychology curve that hits every stamp card on the market — paper or digital.
+The businesses that win are the ones who have a plan for what happens after the novelty dies.

 The 90-Day Decay Curve Is Real

-- Days 1–30 — Discovery.
+• Days 1–30 — Discovery.
 The mechanic is new.
 Earning a stamp feels fun.
-Customers are over-indexed to participate.
+Customers show up more than usual.

-- Days 30–60 — Habit-forming.
-If your reward is reachable in this window, customers lock in a routine and convert into repeat visitors.
+• Days 30–60 — Habit-forming.
+If your reward is reachable inside this window, customers lock in a routine and convert into regulars.

-- Days 60–90 — Plateau.
-The customers who were going to make it a habit have.
-Everyone else has drifted to the edges of the funnel.
+• Days 60–90 — Plateau.
+The people who were going to make it a habit have.
+Everyone else has drifted to the edge of the funnel.

-- Days 90+ — Decay.
-Customers who didn't redeem in the first 90 days largely forget the program exists.
-They didn't churn out of anger — they just stopped thinking about you.
+• Days 90+ — Decay.
+Customers who didn't redeem in the first 90 days forget the program exists.
+They didn't leave angry — they just stopped thinking about you.

-For most local businesses, by the time the calendar hits day 91, somewhere between 40% and 60% of the followers who signed up are functionally dormant.
+By day 91, somewhere between 40% and 60% of the customers who signed up are functionally dormant.
 They still have your QR scan saved on their phone.
 They still technically follow you.
 They haven't unfollowed.
 They've just gone quiet.

-The lazy interpretation is "the program didn't work."
-The accurate interpretation is "the program worked exactly as it should have for the first phase, and now needs a different kind of campaign for the next phase."
+The lazy read is "the program didn't work."
+The accurate read is: the program worked exactly as it should for the first phase, and now needs a different kind of campaign for the next one.

 Why Dormancy Feels Permanent (But Isn't)

-A dormant follower is dramatically more valuable than a brand-new lead, and the reason is mechanical: she's already opted in.
+Here's the thing — a dormant customer is far more valuable than a brand-new lead.
+The reason is simple and mechanical: she's already opted in.
 She gave you the scan.
 She knows your business.
 She liked you enough at some point to follow.
 The activation cost is zero.

 What she lacks is a reason to think about you today.

-- The reward feels far away.
-If she's at 2 of 10 stamps and life is busy, her brain quietly removes "go to that coffee shop" from the list of things worth tracking.
+1. The reward feels far away.
+She's at 2 of 10 stamps and life is busy.
+Her brain quietly removes "go to that coffee shop" from the list of things worth tracking.

-- Nothing changed.
+2. Nothing changed.
 The exact same offer that excited her in week two looks identical in week twelve.
-There's no novelty hook to bring her back in.
+No novelty hook.

-- A competitor caught her attention.
-Not because they're better, but because they were the one who showed up in her notifications that morning.
+3. A competitor caught her attention.
+Not because they're better — because they were the one who showed up in her notifications that morning.

 The Win-Back Campaign That Re-Activates 25% of Dormant Followers

-A well-timed win-back is not a discount blast.
-It's a behaviorally-targeted nudge, sent automatically to the segment of your followers who have crossed an inactivity threshold — usually 30 days for high-frequency businesses (cafes, lunch spots) and 60 days for lower-frequency ones (salons, retail).
+A well-timed win-back isn't a discount blast.
+It's a behaviorally targeted nudge, sent automatically to the segment of your customers who've crossed an inactivity threshold — usually 30 days for high-frequency businesses like cafes and lunch spots, 60 days for lower-frequency ones like salons and retail.

 Here's the structure that consistently works:

-Trigger: A follower hasn't checked in (or earned a stamp) for X days.
+Trigger: A customer hasn't checked in (or earned a stamp) for X days.

 Channel: Push notification through the app she already has installed.
 No SMS list to maintain.
 No email to write.